I’m Hosting Minneapolis’ First Official Design Sprint Bootcamp

 Aligning around a clear vision and plan for action brings greater purpose and allows people to focus on the right work and get more done.
 Without clarity, there is unnecessary complexity.
 As an outsider, Jackie provides fresh perspective, facilitates tough conversations and will align your team around a shared vision and plan for action.

 The traditional process of identifying the right problem and choosing the best solution can take months when you work in a complex environment.
 Design Sprints pull key people together to participate, avoid the back and forth and make great strides in coming to a solution.
 Jackie will work with you to design the right size session and agenda based on your needs.

 Jackie has been leading the creation of digital experiences a decade; everything from emerging startups to critical strategic efforts for fortune 50 businesses.
 She has proven that openness and optimism accelerate our collective potential to make great things happen, and through her work has found a formula for bringing that potential to life - Design Sprints.
 Through her own version of a Design Sprint, Jackie helps teams create the conditions to co-create future solutions.
 Jackie thrives when the problem is hard and the team is ready to make a change but doesn’t quite know what to do, or how.
 Whether you are creating from scratch or working on a problem that's been stuck in spin-cycle, Jackie can help unlock your team's potential to make the impossible possible.

 Jackie spent 6 years in client leadership and strategy at GoKart Labs, where she led clients and teams in developing new business ideas and bringing them to market.
 She worked with clients such as Target, Financial Engines and Spring Lake Park School District.

 She is passionate about designing products and services that improve people’s lives.
 She believes that technology has the potential to make us all better and is a tool that should be used for good.
-Each year, she gives away a free Design Sprint to a non-profit as part of her Sprint for Good program.
+Each year, she gives away a free Design Sprint as part of her Sprint for Good program.